RuckerGauge/Raspberry-Pi-Zero-W-Bluez-5.50-upgrade-steps/README.md

 # Raspberry Pi Zero W Bluez v5.50 upgrade steps
-12/17/2018
+**Posted on 12/17/2018** <br>
-These are the steps I follow for upgrading the bluetooth version 5.43 included in Raspbian Stretch Lite (kernel version 4.14 as of 11/13/2018) to the latest version 5.50.
+These are the steps I follow for upgrading the bluetooth version 5.43 included in Raspbian Stretch Lite (kernel version 4.14 dated 11/13/2018) to the latest version of Bluez 5.50.
 The reason for the upgrade is to setup the Raspberry Pi Zero W as a Bluetooth Low Energy (BLE) Peripheral.
 I disable a great deal of the default bluetooth services since I don’t need them to be a BLE Peripheral.
 So do not follow these instructions if your trying to setup your Raspberry Pi as a generic desktop device.

-Start with a fresh install from [RaspberryPi.org](https://www.raspberrypi.org/downloads/raspbian/) on your SD card.
+Start with a fresh install of Raspbian Stretch Lite from [RaspberryPi.org](https://www.raspberrypi.org/downloads/raspbian/) on your SD card.
 Connect a keyboard and monitor to your raspberry Pi and start at step 1.
 # Install Bluez 5.50
 1. From your physically attached keyboard login with user = pi and password = raspberry
 2. Type **sudo raspi-config** and set the following: